-Some patients with early to moderate wear and tear of the cartilage on the metatarsal head are amenable to a resurfacing procedure with the Cartiva implant.
+Some patients with early-to-moderate wear and tear of the cartilage on the metatarsal head are amenable to a resurfacing procedure with the Cartiva implant.
 This is a small plastic (polyvinyl alcohol) implant which opens up the joint and offloads the degenerate areas.
-This procedure has been shown to provide similar pain relief as a fusion, whilst maintaining some movement at the 1st MTP joint.
+This procedure can provide good pain relief whilst maintaining some movement at the 1st MTP joint.